theogiraudet/Bookshelf/docs/modules/interaction.md

 ## 🏷️ Entity Tags

-You can find below all tags available in this API.
+Bellow, you can find below all tags available in this API.

 ---